 Delegated administration for user-only, Site-only, or Server-only management

-ARM support for Oracle database (with optional ARM module; available in EFT Server Enterprise)
+ARM support for Oracle database (with optional ARM module)

 AS2 support (with optional AS2 module)

-AS2 (Available in EFT Server Enterprise) - The AS2 (Applicability Statement 2) specification supports the exchange of structured business data securely on top of the HTTP or HTTP/S protocol.
+AS2 (Available in EFT Enterprise only) - The AS2 (Applicability Statement 2) specification supports the exchange of structured business data securely on top of the HTTP or HTTP/S protocol.

-High Security Module (HS) - The High Security (HS) module achieves or exceeds security practices mandated by PCI-DSS, HIPAA, and Sarbanes-Oxley for data transfer, access, and storage.
-The HS module protects data in transit by enforcing the use of secure protocols, strong ciphers and encryption keys, and maintaining strict password policies.
+High Security Module (HSM) - The High Security module (HSM) achieves or exceeds security practices mandated by PCI DSS, HIPAA, and Sarbanes-Oxley for data transfer, access, and storage.
+The HSM protects data in transit by enforcing the use of secure protocols, strong ciphers and encryption keys, and maintaining strict password policies.
 For a list of features in the HSM, refer to Features of the High Security Module.

-Auditing and Reporting Module (ARM) - The Auditing and Reporting module captures all of the transactions passing through EFT Server.
-You can query the data and create/view reports from within EFT Server's Administrator console.
+Auditing and Reporting Module (ARM) - The Auditing and Reporting module captures all of the transactions passing through EFT.
+You can query the data and create/view reports from within EFT's administration interface.
 A new database is created when upgrading to version 6.
-(The basic version does not offer support for Oracle databases.)
+(The Standard edition does not offer support for Oracle databases.)

-Web Transfer Client (WTC) - The Web Transfer Client (WTC) deploys automatically upon client connection to EFT Server and can be used by any trading partner using virtually any Web browser that supports Java and DHTML.
-(Limited to 5 concurrent users in the basic edition.)
+Web Transfer Client (WTC) - The Web Transfer Client (WTC) can deploy automatically upon client connection to EFT and can be used by any trading partner using virtually any Web browser that supports Java and DHTML.
+(Limited to 5 concurrent users in the Standard edition.)

 Secure Ad Hoc Transfer (SAT) - The Secure Ad Hoc Transfer (SAT) module allows you to exchange files without the problems associated with having to manually create temporary FTP accounts, the size limitations and security issues of regular e-mail, or the time delays and high costs of overnight and physical shipments.
 (Neither edition is compatible with prior versions of the Secure Ad Hoc Transfer module.)

-DMZ Gateway - Used in combination with EFT Server to create a multi-tier security solution for data storage and retrieval.
-The DMZ Gateway resides at the edge of the network, brokering data between EFT Server residing behind your corporate firewall and your clients in the outside world.
+DMZ Gateway - DMZ Gateway is used in combination with EFT to create a multi-tier security solution for data storage and retrieval.
+The DMZ Gateway resides at the edge of the network, brokering data between EFT residing behind your corporate firewall and your clients in the outside world.
 (Multiple-Site configuration is only available in Enterprise edition.)